 Spiders are a reality of Australian life, but the great majority of them are not dangerous.

 In most cases, sensible precautionary measures will keep you safe from spiders.
 For example, do not leave clothes or shoes outside at night, wear appropriate clothing such as gloves when working in the garden and don’t walk outside at night barefoot.

 Teach children to never touch spiders – and follow suit yourself.
-Repair cracks and crevices and cover vents and weepholes (the small holes cut into brickwork that allow moisture to escape) with mesh and attach flyscreens to windows.
+Repair cracks and crevices and cover vents and weep holes (the small holes cut into brickwork that allows moisture to escape) with mesh and attach flyscreens to windows.

 Keep external lights switched off at night, as these would otherwise attract insects, which in turn will attract spiders.
 If you do find the odd lone spider in the house, and you are very sure that it is not poisonous (such as a huntsman), return it to the great outdoors by using a glass jar and stiff piece of paper to catch and transport it.

-A professional pest controller can do a thorough inspection of your property.
-We'll check all likely habitats such as corners of windows, along cornices and skirting, behind curtains, in ceiling voids, gutter lines, outdoor furniture and garden areas, and advise on potential entry points.
+A professional Perth pest controller can do a thorough inspection of your property.
+We'll check all likely habitats such as corners of windows, along cornices and skirting, behind curtains, in-ceiling voids, gutter lines, outdoor furniture and garden areas, and advise on potential entry points.

 If dangerous spiders are found, eradication can prove difficult – talk to your pest controller about what options you have.
 The use of chemicals may not be the best option: spraying spider webs and using chemical barrier-style treatments against crawling spiders may not be particularly effective.
 Redbacks can be killed with direct application of an insecticide.
 On the whole, however, avoidance is the best policy.

 Make an online enquiry for Spider Removal service or call us now on 1300 032 748.